remnrem/luna-doc/docs/ref/epochs.md

 apply multiple sets of annotations to epochs with multiple `EPOCH-ANNOT` commands.

-The behavior of this command similar but not identical to what would happen if the `.eannot` file were directly specified in the [_sample-list_](../luna/args.md#sample-lists) (i.e. as any other XML, `.annot` annotation file).
+The behavior of this command is similar but not identical to what would happen if the `.eannot` file were directly specified in the [_sample-list_](../luna/args.md#sample-lists) (i.e. as any other XML, `.annot` annotation file).
 As this command can be performed